UCA4SVR/TOUCAN_VR_parametrizer/README.md

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 ```
 The big tag container is &lt;videos&gt;&lt;/videos&gt; and each video entry is enclosed within the tags &lt;video&gt;&lt;/video&gt;.
-It is possible to specify five (5) video properties including them in the tag "video" and surrounding them with a specific tag as shown below:
+It is possible to specify nine (9) video properties including them in the tag "video" and surrounding them with a specific tag as shown below:
 1. &lt;name&gt;:
 > Title of the video
 2. &lt;link&gt;: